 To charge, simply connect the detector to a wall charger or USB port via the USB cable.
-The Power Button will light orange when the detector is charging; this light will turn off when charging is complete.
+The Power button will light orange when the detector is charging; this light will turn off when charging is complete.
 The orange charge light may flash if there is insufficient charging current or the unit is too hot.
-A battery gauge and percentage 1955 is shown at the top right of the screen while the detector is turned on.
+A battery gauge and percentage 1953 is shown at the top right of the screen while the detector is turned on.
 You can also check the charge progress while the detector is off by briefly pressing the power button (<2 seconds).
 The detector will charge more quickly while it is turned off.

 For optimum charging the provided USB cable and wall charger should be used.
 Charging will be slower using a PC USB port compared to the provided charger.
 Charging behaviour with other chargers/cables cannot be guaranteed.
-Please charge your Anabat Walkabout fully before first use, this will calibrate the battery gauge.
+Before first use, turn the detector on, then plug into the wall charger and fully charge your Anabat Walkabout, this will calibrate the battery gauge.
 Please familiarise yourself with the Battery Safety information above before charging your Walkabout.